Dustin Martin: 2020 season

 He was named in a fourth All-Australian team, and he earned a club-leading 15 Brownlow Medal votes to place equal fifth in the prestigious award.
 He had a relatively quiet start to the finals, going goalless and recording 18 disposals in a qualifying final loss to the in week one.
 In contrast, he was clearly best on ground in a semi-final win over a week later, contributing game highs in inside-50s (10), clearances (six), score involvements (nine) and metres gained (597).
 Martin led all Richmond players with two goals and 21 disposals in the preliminary final victory over in week three, earning his side yet another Grand Final appearance.
 He became a three-time premiership player the following week, lifting Richmond to a 31-point victory over with a match-high four goals.

 As with each of the previous two premierships, Martin was again best-on-ground, becoming the first player in league history to earn a third Norm Smith Medal.
 Likewise, he earned a third Coaches Association Gary Ayres Award as player of the finals, before receiving the Jack Titus Medal as second place in the club's best and fairest award.

 2021 season

 Prior to the commencement of the 2021 season, Martin was once again named the number-one player in the game as part of the Herald Suns annual pre-season list.
-After a full an interrupted pre-season training period, Martin participated in both unofficial and office pre-season matches in February and March.
+After a full uninterrupted pre-season training period, Martin participated in both unofficial and official pre-season matches in February and March.
 Martin had a consistent season; however, he suffered a kidney injury when colliding with Brisbane midfielder Mitch Robinson in round 18, ruling him out for the rest of the season.